Twisted Fiber Bundle Codes over Group Algebras: Concluding Remarks

 We proved that when the fiber twists are invertible, the twisted complex is chain-isomorphic to the corresponding untwisted complex.
 It follows that the associated binary CSS codes have the same blocklength $n$ and encoded dimension $k$, and in many cases are equivalent up to a coordinate transformation.
 By contrast, allowing the twists to be merely chain-compatible endomorphisms can reduce the rank of the induced boundary maps and thereby generate additional logical degrees of freedom.

-Explicit examples over \(R=\mathbb{F}_2[D_3]\) show that noninvertible, chain-compatible twists can yield twisted codes with strictly larger $k$ than their untwisted lifted-product counterparts, while preserving the blocklength $n$ and, in the examples considered here, the minimum distance $d$.
-These constructions provide concrete finite-length evidence that twisted fiber-bundle codes with generator-dependent $R$-module twists are genuinely more flexible than lifted-product codes and that singular twisting can substantially enlarge the CSS code design space.
+Explicit examples over \(R=\mathbb{F}_2[D_3]\) show that noninvertible, chain-compatible twists can yield twisted codes with strictly larger $k$ than their untwisted lifted product counterparts, while preserving the blocklength $n$ and, in the examples considered here, the minimum distance $d$.
+These constructions provide concrete finite-length evidence that twisted fiber bundle codes with generator-dependent $R$-module twists are genuinely more flexible than lifted product codes and that singular twisting can substantially enlarge the CSS code design space.

 An important open problem is whether invertibility together with chain-compatibility is sufficient to force equality of the full CSS parameters $[[n,k,d]]$.
 Our results settle this question for $n$ and $k$, but the distance $d$ remains unresolved in general.
 Addressing this issue will require either proving that the induced middle-space isomorphism preserves minimum logical weight or identifying a counterexample in which the distance changes.